aqeebhussain122/recon6/README.md

 Once this data has been captured, proceed to use recon6 with the syntax of:
 `python3 read_pcap.py -i test-2.pcapng`

-If you have packages which are not installed, please refer to the install.sh
+If you have packages which are not installed for this software, please run the `install.sh` installation script which will install required packages.